OlivierLD/node.pi/swagger/README.md

   }
 }
 ```
-As you can see, some sample deata have been generated.
+As you can see, some sample data have been generated.
 To hook up the real ones:
 ```
 exports.readADC = function(args, res, next) {